Jayanthan0516/my-next-app/README.md

 npm run dev

-Now, open your browser and go to http://localhost:3000 to see the app running.
+Now, open your browser and go to http://localhost:3000 or http://localhost:8000 to see the app running.

 Backend Setup